 Visa conditions change regularly.
 For the most up to date information, contact the nearest Lao Embassy or Consulate.

-Your passport should be valid for a minimum period of 6 months from the date of entry into Laos.
+Your passport should have at least 6 months’ validity remaining on your date of entry into Laos.

 Yellow fever certificate requirements